-How to Make an Engraved Snow Globe Ornament
+How to Make an Engraved Snow Globe Ornament with Cricut

 Although I can get lost in designing, I know that it’s the techniques I teach that have the most value to my readers.
 I like to think of it as everyone has a toolbox of their own skills and experiences, and every time you learn a new technique, you add to that toolbox.
 In this post, I build on the techniques you already learned in my Engraved Photo Cards with a Cricut Maker tutorial and expanded on it to show you how to cut custom metal shapes and manipulate your print then cut photos to look like they fit inside the globe.
 I also tell you how to glue and layer metal to create a two-toned version as an optional tweak after you make an engraved snow globe ornament or two!

 Watch the Video Workshop FREE at Holiday MakerFest!

 Just a quick FYI but the video workshop for this post is available FREE for a limited time as part of the Holiday Maker Fest.
 You can get a ticket here and tickets will no longer be available after MakerFest starts on Wednesday.
 Or you can purchase an All-Access Pass and start watching today!